 WITNESSES: JDI Palm Coast, LLC A Georgia Limited Liability Company

 (print) By:

-(print)
+(print) ·

 STATE OF

-COUNTY OF

-or □ online notarization, this day of manager of, which is the maliability company, on behalf of the JDI F lged before me by means of □ physical presence of, 20222023 by, the anager of JDI Palm Coast, LLC, a Georgia limited Palm Coast, LLC.
-He is personally known to(type of identification)
+or □ online notarization, this day of of, which is the manager of company, on behalf of the JDI Palm Coawho has produced dged before me by means of □ physical presence , 2023 by, the manager f JDI Palm Coast, LLC, a Georgia limited liability ast, LLC.
+He is personally known to me or (type of identification) as

-NOTARY PUBLIC
+identification.
+NOTARY PUBLIC Print Name:

-Print Name: My Commission expires:
+My Commission expires:

-,